Non-stationary difference equation and affine Laumon space III : Generalization to $\widehat{\mathfrak{gl}}_N$: Instanton expansion with mass truncation

 \subsection{The case $M=3$}

 The rank of the $q$-difference system is $10$.
 There are $10$ possibilities of $(m_1, m_2,m_3)$, which coincides with the rank.
 They are $(3,0,0)$ and its cyclic permutations (3 cases), $(2,1,0)$ and its permutations (6 cases) and $(1,1,1)$.
-In each case, there are $3^3 = 27$ possibilities of the three shifted residues, which are classified according to $(r_0, r_1,r_2)$ with $r_0+r_1+r_2=3$ as follows;\footnote{The number of cases in the table is the number of terms involved in the definition \eqref{symmetrization} of the bases $\phi_{(r_0,r_1, \ldots, r_{N-1})}(z)$ of the cocycle function.}
+In each case, there are $3^3 = 27$ possibilities of the three shifted residues, which are classified according to $(r_0, r_1,r_2)$ with $r_0+r_1+r_2=3$ as follows;

 \begin{enumerate} \item $(m_1,m_2,m_3)=(3,0,0)$; The Young diagrams with $(r_0, r_1, r_2)$ contribute to $z_1^{r_1} z_2^{r_2} z_3^{r_0} \equiv z_1^{r_1} z_2^{r_2}$.

 \item $(m_1,m_2,m_3)=(2,1,0)$; The Young diagrams with $(r_0, r_1, r_2)$ contribute to $x_1^{-1} z_1^{r_1} z_2^{r_2} z_3^{r_0} \equiv z_1^{r_1-1} z_2^{r_2}$.